CuriosityHacked/curiosityhacked.org/oakland/openlab.md

 - November 13th, 2016: Hebocon: Silly Robot Design and Battle!
 - November 20th, 2016: Day Of Service Project
 - November 27th, 2016: NO OPEN LAB
-- December 4th, 2016: DIY Custom Holiday Wreaths and Giant Snowflakes
+- December 4th, 2016: NO OPEN LAB
-- December 11th, 2016: CHILL Fantasy & Magic Exhibition and Performance!
-Open to the Public!
-(NO OPEN LAB)
+- December 11th, 2016: NO OPEN LAB (Check out the CHILL Fantasy & Magic Exhibition and Performance on Friday and Saturday!)
-- December 18th, 2016: Festival of Lights: LED Menorahs, Ornaments, Trees and Blowing Ships!
+- December 18th, 2016: NO OPEN LAB
 - December 25th, 2016: NO OPEN LAB